 So, all of a sudden your AC system needs repair at your Elkhart home and you don’t know what that entails.
 It’s nerve-wracking enough to welcome an AC repairman into your home, but then to wonder what they’re going to do tends to add even more unnecessary stress.
 No worries!
-BW/Cook Service Experts Heating & Air Conditioning is here to fill you in on the standard air conditioning repair process so you will be prepared when an expert air conditioning service technician needs to visit your home.
+BW/Cook Service Experts is here to fill you in on the standard air conditioning repair process so you will be prepared when an expert air conditioning service technician needs to visit your home.

 AC Repair Starts Simple

 When the repairman arrives, the first thing they should do is ask to see the thermostat.
 It might seem silly, but they need to inspect it to verify that it’s not merely a thermostat settings error.
 The service tech will confirm the thermostat is set to cool and then reduce the temperature to see if that will start up the air conditioner.
 A defective or incorrectly connected wire could be the culprit that’s preventing you from having a comfortable home.

 If there is still an issue, the technician may need to look at your circuit breaker box.
 They might switch the circuit switches to off and then back to on to see if that resets the system.

 The service tech will then likely ask to see the AC system.
 Same as a doctor, the technician will begin their trial and error diagnosis process.
 There are multiple factors that could be the reason for an A/C system that isn’t running properly, and it’s up the service tech to examine all the possible sources starting from the most normal issues to the least.
 The diagnostic process could take anywhere from five minutes to sixty, and sometimes longer.